Cryrivers/manta-style/documentation/Plugins.md

 Manta Style supports TypeScript via `builder-typescript` and FlowType via `builder-flowtype`.
 More language support is coming soon.

+You can check the language support for [TypeScript Syntax](../packages/builders/builder-typescript/documentation/Syntax.md) and [Flow Syntax](../packages/builders/builder-flowtype/documentation/Syntax.md)

 ### Building Your Builder Plugins